dwarkeshsp/new_old_blog/content/posts/mysterious-lack-of-terrorism.md

 +++
-title = "On the mysterious lack of terrorism" date = "2020-12-19" description = "The only possible explanation I can come up with for the shocking lack of large scale strategic terrorism is that people's imaginations are severely constrained by the tactics people around them use" tags = ["violence"] draft = "false"
+title = "On the mysterious lack of terrorism" date = "2020-12-18" description = "The only possible explanation I can come up with for the shocking lack of large scale strategic terrorism is that people's imaginations are severely constrained by the tactics people around them use." tags = ["violence"] draft = "false"